-Andriy Boytsun has over 15 years of experience in scientific research and public policy analysis.
-From 2000, Andriy worked as an Assistant and later as Visiting Professor and Research Fellow at the University of Antwerp (Belgium), where he did research on corporate governance and taught courses in management.
+Andriy Boytsun has over 15 years’ of experience in scientific research and public policy analysis.
+From 2000, Andriy worked as an Assistant and later as a Visiting Professor and Research Fellow at the University of Antwerp (Belgium), where he did research on corporate governance and taught courses in management.

 Before joining CES, Andriy was a Corporate Governance Adviser to the CEO of Naftogaz of Ukraine, the country’s largest company.

 He is also a member of the organising team of the annual conference of the European Academy of Management (EURAM) and an active contributor to the Belgian mass media on Ukraine-related issues.